Finite generation for valuations computing stability thresholds and applications to K-stability: Introduction

-{\bf Acknowledgement}: We would like to thank Harold Blum and Xiaowei Wang for helpful discussions.
-YL is partially supported by NSF Grant DMS-2001317.
+{\bf Acknowledgement}: We would like to thank Harold Blum, Xiaowei Wang and Chuyu Zhou for helpful discussions.
+We also would like to thank the anonymous referees for many helpful comments.
+YL is partially supported by NSF Grant DMS-2148266 (formerly DMS-2001317).
 CX is partially supported by NSF Grant DMS-1901849 and DMS-1952531.
+ZZ is partially supported by NSF Grant DMS-2055531.